Glossary: HR & Recruiting Definitions

 By integrating HR strategy directly into business development considerations, company objectives can be better focused and planning can be more forward-looking.

-With the help of a holistic talent acquisition strategy, suitable talent is not just identified and attracted.
-They are also familiarised with (and convinced of) the employer and its brand, long before a vacancy might arise.
-This can help to convince them to apply for a job opening.
-As such, talent acquisition is about attracting talent rather than a company reaching out to individuals.
+This can help convince them to apply for a job opening.
+As such, talent acquisition in HR is about attracting talent rather than a company reaching out to individuals.

 The following key points should be considered when developing a long-term and targeted talent acquisition strategy.

-A fundamental part of HR marketing and talent acquisition is employer branding.
-It is essential for the positive perception (employer image) of your company.
 The talent acquisition strategy should therefore ensure that an authentic and favourable representation of the employer is guaranteed, or measures should be implemented to improve the current state.

-Similarly, for successful talent acquisition, a simple and smooth application process should be ensured.
 A great candidate selection workflow and responsiveness throughout the hiring process all help facilitate a positive candidate experience.

-Once employer branding and candidate experience have been optimised, suitable contact points for talent acquisition need to be identified.
-Professional and social networks, as well as regular networking events, are particularly popular for effective external recruitment.
+Once employer branding and candidate experience have been optimised, suitable contact points for employee acquisition need to be identified.

 However, internal recruitment through restructuring, promotions, or employee referrals is also steadily gaining popularity and should not be ignored.

 It’s a long way from the first point of contact to the talent being ready to apply.
 Especially if there is no suitable recruitment funnel that defines actions, measures, and milestones for the development of applicants.
-Therefore, to attract talent in a more targeted way, the talent acquisition strategy should also include the development or optimisation of such a funnel.

-Talent sourcing is incredibly time-consuming, but an excellent way to steadily build up a talent pool (see next point).
 Once all the basic considerations and workflows are optimised and implemented, the identification and recruitment of suitable talent should begin.

 A talent pool is the company’s own point of contact for potential employees.
 It is an invaluable tool, especially for filling vacancies and should therefore not be missing from a talent acquisition strategy.

-Finding and recruiting talent isn’t enough.
 Since satisfied employees are the key to referrals and recommendations, and low employee turnover has a positive impact on the company’s image, the development of an effective employee retention strategy must also be part of the process.

 First and foremost, talent acquisition management is the responsibility of the entire HR department.
 In start-ups and small and medium-sized businesses (SMBs), however, there is usually no dedicated specialist staff for this.
-In those cases, the task ultimately falls with the HR manager or company management itself.

 In larger companies, there are often specialised talent acquisition professionals who focus on these processes.
 Common job titles include: